PekoDean/PonyPool_DiscordBOT_v1.3/README.md

-I was made by Maëlle CALMETTES and Flavio PISANIELLO.
+I was made by Maëlle CALMETTES (Malou) and Flavio PISANIELLO (PekoDean).

 Functionalities :